 Dr. Shepley attended Victoria College in Toronto and graduated with his B.A. in Biological and Medical Sciences in 1931.
 He attended The University of Toronto Faculty of Medicine and earned his M.D. in 1934.
 He interned at Toronto Western Hospital until 1935.

 On May 30th 1934, an engagement announcement appeared in the St Thomas Times Journal, announcing the upcoming wedding of Dr. Ledson Shepley and Dr. Harriet ‘Jean’ Winnifred Mustard.
-They were married on June 23rd of 1934 in Toronto by W. M. Mustard, believed to be Dr. Jean Shepley’s brother William.
-Her parents were Hugh Mustard and the former Harriett ElizabethTaylor.
+They were married on June 23rd of 1934 in Toronto by W. M. Mustard, the brother of Dr. Jean Shepley.
+She was the youngest of 5 children born to Hugh Mustard and the former Harriett ElizabethTaylor.
 Her parents were farmers and her siblings were; Alexander, William, John and Mary.

 After completing his internship, Dr. Shepley worked in private practice for a short time in Wyoming, Ontario, then moved to Hafford, Saskatchewan to become the Medical Superintendent of the United Church Hospital.
 He held this position from 1935 to 1938.